dmytro-imshentskyi/gridu-instruments/README.md

   - gridu.package contains domain class Instrument
   - Demo is a driver program

-Tests are presented by InstrumentCsvSpec.
+Tests are presented by gridu.InstrumentCsvSpec.
 Just launch it and enjoy power of TDD.

 To kick off Spark application, please import project as SBT file and run Demo.scala.
 Result will be printed in the console.